Klinefelter Syndrome (KS)

 Many of the social and behavioral symptoms in KS may result from the language and learning difficulties.
 For instance, boys with KS who have language difficulties might hold back socially and could use help building social relationships.

-Boys with KS, compared to typically developing boys, tend to be:
+Boys with KS, compared with typically developing boys, tend to be:

 • Quieter